Rail Medical

 Your assessment will often require you to perform a full range of movements including bending, squatting, kneeling, and stretching.
 It is recommended you wear clothing that allows you to perform these activities comfortably and freely.

 Yes.
-If you have hearing aid/s please ensure these are fully operational for your assessment.
+If you have hearing aid/s please ensure these are fully operational for your hearing assessment.
 Please also bring any glasses, contact lenses or corrective lenses to this appointment.

 If you are on prescribed medication, bring your prescription and/or any other documentation, to assist with the Drug and Alcohol screening.

 It is not uncommon for workers to be concerned about pre-existing conditions or problems prior to a medical.
-It is important to be open and honest with your answers to medical history questionnaires – our medical practitioners are there to ensure you don’t place yourself, or others, in a position of harm or at risk during the course of your duties.
+It is important to be open and honest with your answers to medical history questionnaires – our medical professionals are there to ensure you don’t place yourself, or others, in a position of harm or at risk during the course of your duties.

 If you have pre-existing conditions, please bring along any supporting or additional documentation for your medical assessment.
 This may include scans, prior medical results, or reports.